Click below for an online version of the 2015 race brochure.

-Photographs and video footage will be taken at the race, which you will be able to purchase from official photographers Marathon Photos.
-The photographs and video may be used by Run 4 Wales for publicity purposes.
+Photographs and video footage will be taken at the race, which you will be able to purchase from our official photographers Marathon Photos (www.marathon-photos.com).
+All event images may be used by Run 4 Wales to publicise this event.

-Brecon Carreg water will be available to runners around the course and at the finish.
-Maxifuel gels will be provided in Roald Dahl Plass and Lucozade energy drinks will be available between miles 8 and 9.
+Brecon Carreg water will be available to runners around the course and also at the finish.
+A MaxiNutrition Gel will be provided in Roald Dahl Plass, Cardiff Bay.
+A Lucozade drink will also be provided along the course.

-For detailed information on where to park on race day, please refer to the following websites, as well as www.cardiffhalfmarathon.co.uk for further updates closer to race day.
+For detailed information on where to park on race day, please refer to the following website as well as www.cardiffhalfmarathon.co.uk for further updates closer to race day.
 Please visit www.en.parkopedia.co.uk/parking/cardiff or www.cardiff.gov.uk